Cottage | 3 bedrooms | sleeps 6

 The warm waters of the Indian Ocean are intercepted at the Kenya coastline by a living coral reef which stretches from the Red Sea to Mozambique.
-The attrition of the waves on the calcium carbonate deposited by the coral produces a sand which in the case of Diani/Galu is acclaimed for its fineness and its brilliant whiteness.

-Between the reef and the shoreline, a shallow tropical lagoon lies protected from the open ocean, ideal for swimming and watersports.
+Between the coral reef and the shoreline, a shallow tropical lagoon lies protected from the open ocean, ideal for swimming and watersports.
 Through the prism of the water, the sandy sea floor is reflected in glowing greens and blues.

 Vestigial ancient reefs form the coral beachfront and support a palm fringed diversity of life from tropical flora in brilliant colours to the endangered black and white Angolan Colobus monkey and the furry nocturnal bushbaby.
 This Coral Rag is one of only three such indigenous forests remaining in the world and is the focus of gathering conservation efforts towards which contributions are welcomed.

 The hinterland rises some 10km behind to a height of 1000m in the shape of the Shimba Hills.
 Uniquely here, in the National Park, are Sable Antelope and on the Southern slopes in Mwalunganji Park elephants roam freely.